HOW TO CREATE a better future for donor conceived people

 - Require donors to provide complete and accurate information (including health, education, and criminal felony histories) and banks/clinics to verify this information.

-- Ensure that DCP have accurate and regularly updated family medical history.
+- Ensure that DCP have access to accurate and regularly updated (e.g., every three years) family medical history.

-- Require that banks/clinics permanently maintain all records of donors, recipients, and resulting offspring.
+- Require that banks/clinics permanently maintain all records of donors, recipients, and resulting offspring, and that banks encourage recipient parents to report all live births.

 - Enact reasonable limits on the number of recipient families (and thus the number of resulting offspring) per donor to avoid accidental incest and psychological harm to DCP.